-When you're looking to renovate your kitchen, the first order of business is to come up with a good design.
+When you're planning to renovate your kitchen, the first order of business is to come up with a good design.
 This is both more difficult and more important for a kitchen than for other rooms, because the issues involved are quite complex and are more or less permanent.
 While it's fairly easy for a living room or bedroom to be redesigned periodically, a kitchen involves major appliances, electrical and plumbing service, and permanent (and expensive) cabinetry.
-A major kitchen remodel generally happens only once or twice during the time you own a home, so getting the design right is crucial.
+A major kitchen remodel generally happens only once or twice during the time you own a home, so it's crucial to get the design right when you remodel.

 Fortunately, there is a good option for getting free kitchen design help.

-Big-box home improvement stores such as Lowe's and The Home Depot offer free kitchen design advice as a marketing tool for pushing their cabinet and appliance product lines, and also as a general benefit simply to bring customers into the stores.
+Big-box home improvement stores such as Lowe's and The Home Depot offer free kitchen design advice as a marketing tool for promoting their cabinet and appliance product lines, and also as a lure simply to bring customers into the stores.
 The savvy homeowner interested in a full-scale kitchen renovation can use these free kitchen design services to their advantage, even if they don't plan to buy products from the stores.

-Specialized kitchen materials stores may also offer similar services, for similar reasons: They hope to sell products to customers they assist with design.
-With specialty kitchen stores, you can also take the design assistance without any intention of buying their products—which are often high-end cabinetry and appliances with healthy markups—but these retailers will be more cautious about handing out free advice without any commitment to buy.
-For big box home improvement centers, they usually aren't at all unhappy about giving away free advice—possibly because their low prices make it quite likely that remodelers will buy at least some of their materials right in the store.
+Specialized kitchen materials stores may also offer similar services, for similar reasons: They hope to sell products to they customers they assist with design.
+With specialty kitchen stores, you can also take the design assistance without any intention of buying the products—which are often high-end cabinetry and appliances with healthy markups—but these retailers will be more cautious about handing out free advice without any commitment to buy.
+Big box home improvement centers usually are quite happy to give away free advice—possibly because their low prices make it likely that remodelers will buy at least some of their materials right in the store.